Surgery to remove melanoma skin cancer

 Bleeding

 You might have a small amount of bleeding after surgery.
-If your wound continues to bleed or gets worse contact the department where you had surgery or go to your local Accident and Emergency (A&E) department.
+If your wound continues to bleed or the bleeding gets worse contact the department where you had surgery.
+Or go to your local accident and emergency (A&E) department.

 Avoid strenuous exercise or activity after surgery to reduce the risk of bleeding.
 Your doctor or nurse will tell you how long for.